cedafercha/JS-TS-Exercises/README.md

 ## Description

-In this repository I will pushing some JS exercises!
+In this repository I will pushing some TS/JS exercises!